aisingapore/TagUI/README.md

 ```
 ./tagui flow_filename option(s)
 ```
-- Flow filename extension can be no extension, .gui or .txt
+- Automation flow filename extension can be no extension, .gui or .txt
-- Objects, keywords, datatables can be defined in flow_filename.csv
+- Objects, keywords, datatables can be defined in flow_filename.csv (optional)

 Option|Purpose
 :----:|:------